heyjva/support/content/src/cloud/other-features/webrtc.md

    <img src="/static/img/cloud/relay-toggle.png" alt="WebRTC toggle inside of Home Assistant">

-## Turning off the relay server for WebRTC
+## Disabling WebRTC relay server connection

  If, for some reason, you would like to turn this feature off and only use peer-to-peer connections without the relay functionality, this setting is available.